1 – Introduction and Clue #1

 10 – Clue #10: “Image” and “Abomination” – Separate Inventions

 “Desolation” in the New Testament

 Now, it just so happens that the particular (noun) form of the Greek Word used here for “desolation” – eremosis – comes up only three times in the New Testament.
 In the first two occasions – Matthew 24:15 and Mark 13:14 – we find the phrase “abomination of desolation”.
-And its appearance marks the turning point when all restrictions against the evil forces are swept away, and God’s people will have to flee for safety.
+And its appearance marks the start of the Great Tribulation – that turning point in history when all restrictions against the evil forces are swept away, and God’s people will have to flee for safety.
+It is the

 Matthew 24:15 “When ye therefore shall see the abomination of

 spoken of by Daniel the prophet, stand in the holy place, (whoso readeth, let him understand:)”

 Mark 13:14 “But when ye shall see the abomination of

 spoken of by Daniel the prophet, standing where it ought not, (let him that readeth understand,) then let them that be in Judaea flee to the mountains:”